regwhitton/bjsscvtest/README.md

 ## Notes on Implementation

-* For demonstration purposes an in-memory database has been used.
+For demonstration purposes the application uses an in-memory database and is populated with some fake data.
-* Spring Data enables database transactions by default.

 ### Assumptions made about the task